 The results of this tool usually reflect the proportion of long-range and short-range contacts calculated in each sample by hicQC.
 Local TAD or contact enrichments will not impact the results computed by this tool, hicPCA is better suited for that purpose.

-This program makes a distance vs. hi-c counts plots.
-It can use several matrix files to compare them.
+This program creates distance vs. Hi-C counts plots.
+It can use several matrix files to compare them at once.
 If the –perchr option is given, each chromosome is plotted independently.
-In the case of more than one matrix, multiple plots are created, one per chromosome.
-When plotting multiple matrices denser matrices are scaled down to match the sum of the smaller matrix.
+When plotting multiple matrices, denser matrices are scaled down to match the sum of the smallest matrix.

 usage: hicPlotDistVsCounts --matrices MATRICES [MATRICES ...] --plotFile file name [--labels LABELS [LABELS ...]] [--skipDiagonal] [--maxdepth INT bp] [--perchr] [--chromosomeExclude CHROMOSOMEEXCLUDE [CHROMOSOMEEXCLUDE ...]] [--outFileData OUTFILEDATA] [--plotsize PLOTSIZE PLOTSIZE] [--help] [--version]

 Hi-C normalized (corrected) matrices.
 Each path should be separated by a space.

 - --plotFile, -o

 File name to save the file.
 The given file ending will be used to determine the image format.
 The available options are: .png, .emf, .eps, .pdf and .svg.